GoogleCloudPlatform/gke-networking-recipes/cluster-setup.md

   export PROJECT=$(gcloud config get-value project) # or your preferred project
 ```

+TODO: Align around name of variable `PROJECT` or `PROJECT_ID`
+TODO: Also set `GKE_REGION` while here

 ## Enable the Kubernetes Engine API for your GCP project

   ```sh
   gcloud services enable container.googleapis.com
   ```

+TODO: Move single-cluster and multi-cluster to different files so that users know which steps are required.

 ## Single-cluster environment